britishredcrosssociety/local-lockdown/README.md

 ## Overview
 R Shiny dashboard for visualising information related to COVID-19 Test &amp; Trace and local lockdowns.
 Access the dashboard [here](https://vcsep-local-lockdown-app.azurewebsites.net).

+## Saving State

+> **tl;dr** - treat the application as stateless.
+Any files written to the disk may not be there in future.

+Due in part to how this application is deployed, as a Docker container in [Azure App Service](https://azure.microsoft.com/en-gb/services/app-service/), and based on the initial requirements, no dynamic state can be stored in this instance.
+We are on the dynamic plan, which means we cannot guarantee that any state stored to disk will be there on a future run.

+As a workflow, Azure App Services work like this:

+1. User goes to URL
+2. App checks if server is already running
+    1. If running, serve application
+    2. Else, start application and download latest Docker image
+3. Turn off application if no new requests come in during timeout period

+The key here is the timeout period (< 5 mins - not configurable).
+If a new request comes in during that time, it keeps the application running and any statefiles on there.
+If it's not running, it will be a new instance of the application without any of the files written to the disk during any previous instance.

+As a future improvement, we can map to blob storage account to the instance where things would be written, but that is not currently in-scope.

 ## Deployment

 [Website](https://vcsep-local-lockdown-app.azurewebsites.net)